DrKylstein/booter/README.md

 Simple PC boot disk that displays an image

 Uses https://github.com/DrKylstein/gfxtools and JWasm, may work with Masm.
-Makefile is for OpenWatcom `wmake` on linux
+Makefile is for OpenWatcom `wmake` on linux.